$22.99 – $64.99

-Cranberry Viburnum is often found in swampy woods, bogs, and moist low places.
+Cranberry Viburnum (Viburnum trilobum) is often found in swampy woods, bogs, and moist low places.
 It has a dense, rounded and spreading form.
 The lace-like white flowers have both fertile and sterile florets that that produce cranberry-like berries.
 The foliage resembles a maple with its three-lobes.
-The cranberry-like berries are sour, but edible.
-They can be used to make jams and jellies before the frost causes them to wither.
+The cranberry-like berries are sour but edible, and they can be used to make jams and jellies before the frost causes them to wither.
 The fruit is also a winter food source for birds and other small mammals.
 Cranberry viburnum can be used as a shrub border, hedge, or a screen in the landscape.
 This plant is a favored larval host for the Rose Hooktip Moth (pictured above).

 Maryland – Our nursery in Maryland is perfectly located to serve the Eastern United States within a 2-3 day shipping window.
 You will receive the most reasonable shipping rates from our Maryland location if you live east of Ohio.

 Illinois – Our nursery in Illinois is perfectly located to serve the Midwestern United states within a 2-3 day shipping window.
 You will receive the most reasonable shipping rates from our Illinois location if you live west of West Virginia.